annepaulinebrouwer/client_taskmanager_api/README.md

 Welcome!

 This is a client for a Task Manager API that I build.
-The API taskmanager is hosted on https://taskmanagerapi.herokuapp.com/api/v1/tasklists
+You can access the API Client on http://taskmanager-api-client.herokuapp.com The API Task Manager is hosted on https://taskmanagerapi.herokuapp.com/api/v1/tasklists

 The taskmanager Client has currently the following functions
   - show all tasklist